junxit/us-congress-bills-117/metadata.md

 - 2021-04-01 — Introduced in House
 - 2021-04-01 — Introduced in House
 - 2021-04-01 — Referred to the House Committee on Oversight and Reform.
+- 2021-06-29 — Committee Consideration and Mark-up Session Held.
+- 2021-06-29 — Ordered to be Reported by Unanimous Consent.
+- 2022-02-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-02-01 — Considered under suspension of the rules. (consideration: CR H318)
+- 2022-02-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2324.
+- 2022-02-01 — Ms. Wasserman Schultz moved to suspend the rules and pass the bill.
+- 2022-02-08 — Considered as unfinished business. (consideration: CR H1058-1059)
+- 2022-02-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-02-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 428 - 1, 1 Present (Roll no. 40). (text: 02/01/2022 CR H318)
+- 2022-02-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 428 - 1, 1 Present (Roll no. 40).(text: 02/01/2022 CR H318)